aspose-total/Aspose.Total-Products/total/en/net/conversion/potx-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to SXC via C# or Online App" h2=".NET API for POTX to SXC conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert POTX file to SXC within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to perform the conversion in two easy steps.

+The first step involves using Aspose.Slides for .NET to export the POTX file to HTML.
+This component is a powerful library that enables developers to create, manipulate and convert presentations in various formats.
+It provides a wide range of features such as creating, editing and converting presentations, adding text, shapes, images, audio and video, and much more.

+The second step involves using Aspose.Cells for .NET to convert the HTML file to SXC.
+This component is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets in various formats.
+It provides a wide range of features such as creating, editing and converting spreadsheets, adding formulas, formatting cells, adding charts and graphs, and much more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTX file to SXC within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+By using Aspose.Total for .NET, developers can easily convert POTX file to SXC within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to perform the conversion in two easy steps.
+It is a great tool for developers who need to quickly and easily convert POTX to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}